Ahituv-lab/Nullomers/README.md

 * We can add back the id of the nullpeptide as well `grep -f /path/to/file/all_cds_nonsyn_one_transcript_nullpeptide5subs_uniq.tsv /path/to/file/nullpeptides5subspos_short.tsv > /path/to/file/all_cds_nonsyn_one_transcript_nullpeptide5subs_uniq_nullpepinds.tsv`

 ## nullomer_permutations
+This directory contains the Python scripts with which the occurrences of all kmers with 1bp Hamming distance from each nullomer were estimated.
+The input format is a tab delimited file with first column containing the kmer sequence and second column the occurrences in the search space.
+* ***hamming_distance_nullomers_gen.py*** This script estimates the median number of occurrences of all 1bp Hamming distance kmers for each nullomer.

 ## nullomer_simulation
+This directory contains the Python script with which simulations of sequences were performed controlling for mono / di / trinucleotide context.
+* ***sim_sequences.py*** - this file generates the simulated FASTA files (n=100).
+We then extracted the nullomers and nullpeptides of the simulated genomes and proteomes using the nullomer_extraction and nullpeptide_extraction scripts.

 ## nullpeptide_extraction
 This directory contains a set of Python scripts that enable the extraction of all nullpeptides from a proteome search space.